Introduction –

 We awoke at lunchtime and decided to go to the restaurant for some much-needed dinner before spending the first and only time of our trip sitting on the beach.
 Of course, this trip could have been more leisurely, with fewer evenings out, and in retrospect, it would have been more of a vacation, but this was Ibiza, and we were doing it in style.

 The next stop was a visit to Café Mambo for some more beers on the rocks to commemorate our final night out, and we went about and met up with the majority of the team before settling down for the evening.
-We’d make a sprint back to the hotel to prepare for our final night out, and thankfully, the restaurant was still open, giving us the opportunity to eat before driving to the bus station for the party bus to Amnesia.
+We’d make a sprint back to the hotel to prepare for our final night out, and thankfully, the restaurant was still open, allowing us to eat before driving to the bus station for the party bus to Amnesia.
 This takes about the same amount of time as a taxi but costs a tenth of the price.
 It is less convenient, but we had seats on the bus and avoided the latter crazy rush.

 Amnesia presents a commemorative trance night for Kevin and Perry Go Large.
 The movie is a 2000 British teen coming-of-age sex comedy film based on the Harry Enfield skit Kevin the Teenager, in which Amnesia appears.
 The film was the highest-grossing film in the UK.